kemalpoyraz/flowerML/README.md

 # flowerML

-Necessary files CoreML file classifying flowers.
+Necessary files to create CoreML file for classifying flowers.

+Use these files to convert caffemodel to  CoreML file and drop it in the main directory of "What Flower" Project.

+This was done due to file size limitation of GitHub.